Demonstrating the Elliptical Orbit of Mars using Naked Eye Data: Data Acquisition

 \section{Data Acquisition}

 In Table \ref{data} we give various data relating to Mars.
-For each Julian Date we give the ``true'' right ascension ($\alpha$) and declination ($\delta$) of the planet, obtained using an algorithm by \citet{vanF_Pul79}.
+For each Julian Date we give the ``true'' right ascension ($\alpha$) and declination ($\delta$) of the planet, obtained using an algorithm of \citet{vanF_Pul79}.
 These coordinates are accurate to $\pm$1\arcmin.
-Note that these coordinates will correspond to the equinox of date in the years 2015 or 2016.
+Note that these coordinates will correspond to the equinox of date.
 To convert these coordinates to ecliptic latitude ($\beta$) and longitude ($\lambda$) we need the following formulas from spherical trigonometry \citep[][p.
 40]{Smart77}:

 $\epsilon$ is the obliquity of the ecliptic, 23\arcdeg ~26\arcmin ~21\arcsec.406 for the year 2000.
 Using the {\sc atan2} function in FORTRAN or Python with arguments sin($\lambda$) and cos($\lambda$), we obtain the ecliptic longitude in the correct quadrant.